dart-lang/language/working/unquoted-imports/feature-specification.md

 ```

 You can probably infer what's going on from the before and after, but the basic
-idea is that the library is a slash-separated series of dotted identifier
+idea is that the library is a slash-separated series path segments, each of
-segments.
-The first segment is the name of the package.
-The rest is the path to
+which is a dotted-separated identifier component.
+The first segment is the name
-the library within that package.
-A `.dart` extension is implicitly added to the
+of the package.
+The rest is the path to the library within that package.
+A
-end.
-If there is only a single segment, it is treated as the package name and
+`.dart` extension is implicitly added to the end.
+If there is only a single
-its last dotted component is the path.
-If the package name is `dart`, it's a
+segment, it is treated as the package name and its last dotted component is the
-"dart:" library import.
+path.
+If the package name is `dart`, it's a "dart:" library import.

 The way I think about the proposed syntax is that relative imports are
 *physical* in that they specify the actual relative path on the file system from